 But Ms Byrne warned: "Every celebrity might say, 'no, I don't want any pictures of my family ever again'.
 Then it could cause a problem."

-Meanwhile, at Prime Minister's Questions on Wednesday, David Cameron told the Commons he would be "delighted" to appear before the inquiry if requested.'Not tarnished'
+Meanwhile, at Prime Minister's Questions on Wednesday, David Cameron told the Commons he would be "delighted" to appear before the inquiry if requested.

 He added: "I am sure other politicians will have exactly the same view and I will answer any questions."